keikhcheung/keikhcheung.github.io/_blog/2019-09-05-modern-role-of-journalism-and-news-media.markdown

 date:         2019-09-06 00:35:00 +0200
 category:     blog
 image:        /images-blog/This-Is-Fine.gif
+caption:      ""
+type:         "news"
+projdate:     "6 September 2019"
-caption:      "Does news help us?
+description:  "Does news help us?
 Do we become enlightened or puzzled by consuming news?
 How can journalism better help solve problems?"
-type:         ""
-projdate:     "6 September 2019"
-description:  "Journalism is supposed to help us understand the world and to empower us to make better judgements.
+extras:       "Journalism is supposed to help us understand the world and to empower us to make better judgements.
 Today, it faces ever bigger challenges.
 Can news media and the press withstand their position?"
-extras:       ""
 ---